agg23/fpga-gameandwatch/docs/instructions.md

 ## Timing

 Docs list oscillator at 32.768kHz and typical 61us instruction timing, which implies two cycles.
-Assuming two byte instructions, and particularly `TMI` to `IDX` is multiple cycles
+Assuming two byte instructions, and particularly `TMI` to `IDX` is multiple cycles.
+Skipping an instruction takes two cycles \[1]

+1. MAME uses 2 cycle and 4 cycle instructions only.
+We've followed their lead, even though the non-`TMI` two byte instructions can be done in 3

 ## 1. RAM Address Instructions